danielsaidi/website_danielsaidi/collections/_posts/2018/2018-12-27-alamofire-objectmapper.md

 ```

 If you inspect the other properties, you will see that they are correctly parsed.
-Time to celebrate!...then extend Alamofire with some more powerful functionality.
+Time to celebrate! ...then extend Alamofire with some additional functionality.

-## Step 9 - Retry failing requests
+## Retry failing requests

 In the real world, a user most often has to authenticate her/himself in order to
 use some parts of an api.
 Authentication often returns a set of tokens, commonly
-an `auth token` and a `refresh token` (but how this works is up to the api).
+an `auth token` and a `refresh token`.

-If the `auth token` and `refresh token` pattern is used, the authentication flow
+If the auth and refresh token pattern is used, the authentication flow could look
-could look something like this:
+something like this:

  * If no tokens exist and a request fails with an HTTP 401, the user may have to
  login (if the request is mandatory).
 If so, show a login screen/prompt.